Select Page

 Pelvic pain associated with the menstrual cycle typically falls under the medical category of dysmenorrhea.

-While many women are told that period pain is “normal,” a detailed clinical clinical evaluation is essential to distinguish between a simple muscular response and more complex underlying conditions.
+While many women are told that period pain is “normal,” a detailed clinical evaluation is essential to distinguish between a simple muscular response and more complex underlying conditions.

 Is it the Endometriosis and Adenomyosis Complex?